thelia-modules/OpenSearchServerSearch/Readme.md

 ## Known bugs and remaining developments

 * listen to all event for products to ensure proper updating of index
-* listen to delete event in order to delete document in index

 ## Installation